qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Transport Authentication

-Some request require Transport Authentication in order to access the Transport Layer.
-Authentication can be achieved by providing the Transport Password, a uuid, in the 'password'-header parameter.
+Some requests require [Transport Authentication][Definitions Transport Authentication] in order to access the [Transport Layer].
+Authentication can be achieved by providing the Transport Password, a uuid, in the 'password'-header parameter, see for example [POST /ConnectionCreateEndpoint].

 # Dynamic Endpoint Addresses

-The Qiy Node Api uses dynamic endpoint addresses most of which can be obtained using GET /api and Get endpoint addresses.
+The Qiy Node Api uses dynamic endpoint addresses most of which can be obtained using [GET /api].
 The addresses can be cached, but should be refreshed every day.

 ## Action Messages List Endpoint

-This endpoint can be used to list action messages.
-The current address of the endpoint is returned in the "amList"-member of the response of Get endpoint addresses.
+This endpoint can be used for [List action messages].
+The current address of the endpoint is returned in the "amList"-member of the response of [Get endpoint addresses].

 ## Connect Token Create Endpoint

-This endpoint can be used to request or register Connect Tokens.
+This endpoint can be used to [request][Request connect token] or [register][Register connect token] [Connect Tokens][Definitions Connect Token].
 The current address of the endpoint is returned in the "ctCreate"-member of the response of Get endpoint addresses.

 ## Connect Token List Endpoint

-This endpoint can be used to list Connect Tokens.
-The current address of the endpoint is returned in the "ctList"-member of the response of Get endpoint addresses.
+This endpoint can be used for [List connect tokens].
+The current address of the endpoint is returned in the "ctList"-member of the response of [Get endpoint addresses].

 ## Connection Create Endpoint

-The Connection Create Endpoint can be used to create a connection.
-The current address of the endpoint is returned in the "scan"-member of the response of Get endpoint addresses.
+This endpoint can be used for [Request connection].
+The current address of the endpoint is returned in the "scan"-member of the response of [Get endpoint addresses].

 ## Connection Endpoint

-This endpoint can be used to get the details of a connection.
-The endpoint urls are returned by Request connection and List connections.
+This endpoint can be used for [Get connection].
+The endpoint urls are returned by [Request connection] and [List connections].

 ## Connection Feeds Endpoint

-This endpoint can be used by a Relying Party to request for a feed.
+This endpoint can be used by a Relying Party to request an Individual for a feed to access a protected resource, see [Request for feed].

-The current address of the endpoint is returned in a "feeds"-endpoint of a connection.
+The current address of the endpoint is returned in a "feeds"-endpoint of a connection, see [Get connection] or [List connections].

 ## Connections List Endpoint

-The Connections List Endpoint can be used to list connections.
-The current address of the endpoint is returned in the "connections"-member of the response of Get endpoint addresses.
+This endpoint can be used for [List connections].
+The current address of the endpoint is returned in the "connections"-member of the response of [Get endpoint addresses].

 ## Events Endpoint

-This endpoint can be used to [receive "Server-Sent Events"-events](#start-listening-to-events).
-The current address of the endpoint is returned in the "events"-member of the response of [Get endpoint addresses](#get-endpoint-addresses).
+This endpoint can be used for [Start listening to events].
+The current address of the endpoint is returned in the "events"-member of the response of [Get endpoint addresses].

 ## Event Callbacks Endpoint

-This endpoint can be used to [set](#set-event-callback-endpoints) or [get the addresses of the Event Callback endpoints](#get-event-callback-endpoints).
-The current address of the endpoint is returned in the "eventCallbacks"-member of the response of [Get endpoint addresses](#get-endpoint-addresses).
+This endpoint can be used to [set][Set event callback endpoints] or [get][Get event callback endpoints] the addresses of the Event Callback Endpoints.
+The current addresses of the Event Callbacks Endpoint is returned in the "eventCallbacks"-member of the response of [Get endpoint addresses].

 ## Feeds Endpoint

-A Relying Party uses this endpoint to list or access one or more feeds of an Individual (connection) or of himself (a Qiy Node).
+A Relying Party uses this endpoint to [list][List feeds] or [access one][Access feed] or [more][Access feeds] feeds of an Individual (connection) or of himself (a Qiy Node).

-The address of the endpoint for a connection is returned in the "feeds"-member of the response of List connections and/or Get connection.
-The address of the endpoint for a Qiy Node is returned in the "feeds"-member of the response of Get endpoint addresses.
+The address of the endpoint for a connection is returned in the "feeds"-member of the response of [List connections] and/or [Get connection].
+The address of the endpoint for a Qiy Node is returned in the "feeds"-member of the response of [Get endpoint addresses].

-## Mailbox Endpoint
+## Messages Endpoint

-This endpoint can be used to send and receive messages.
-The current address of the endpoint is returned in a "mbox"-member of the response of List connections or Get connection.
+This endpoint can be used for [Send message] and [List messages].
+The current address of the endpoint is returned in a "mbox"-member of the response of [List connections] or [Get connection].

 ## Manage References Endpoint

 This endpoint is deprecated.
-The current address of the endpoint is returned in the "manRef"-member of the response of List connections or Get connection.
+The current address of the endpoint is returned in the "manRef"-member of the response of [List connections] or [Get connection].

 ## Node Create Endpoint

-This endpoint can be used to [request the creation of a Qiy Node](#request-creation-of-qiy-node).
-The current address of the endpoint is returned by [Get /api](#api-info).
+This endpoint can be used for [Request creation of Qiy Node].
+The current address of the endpoint is returned by [Get /api].

 ## Node Settings Endpoint

-This endpoint can be used to get and set settings of a Qiy Node.
-The current address of the endpoint is returned in the "nodeSettings"-member of the response of Get endpoint addresses
+This endpoint can be used for [Get node settings] and [Set node settings].
+The current address of the endpoint is returned in the "nodeSettings"-member of the response of [Get endpoint addresses].

 ## Reference Endpoint